 The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) has cited Georgia’s Marglen Industries Inc. for one willful and one serious safety violation, after four of a GA worker’s fingers were amputated while servicing a dust collector’s airlock system at the company’s facility.
 In response to the workplace accident, OSHA initiated an inspection under the federal agency’s National Emphasis Program on Amputations.
 On-the-job injuries resulting from hazardous working conditions occur far too often in Georgia and across the United States, many of which result in tragic loss of life.
 For those workers who sustain injuries in a Georgia on-the-job accident, medical or disability benefits may be available to cover the cost of medical bills and missed time at work.
-If you have been injured in a workplace accident in Atlanta, or elsewhere in Georgia, contact our skilled workers’ compensation lawyers at Rechtman & Spevak to explore your compensation options.
+If you have been injured in a workplace accident in Atlanta, or elsewhere in Georgia, contact our skilled workers’ compensation attorneys at Rechtman & Spevak to explore your compensation options.

 Georgia Company Cited for Willful and Serious Safety Violations